primait/jwks_client/README.md

 ## Example

 A working example could be found in [examples](./examples) folder.
 To run the example:
-- Export the `KID` env variable (take if from your tenant well known jwks)
+- Export the `KID` env variable (take it from your tenant well known jwks)
 - Export the `BASE_AUTH0_URL` (by running [localauth0](https://github.com/primait/localauth0) or using your auth0 tenant; the url should be your localauth0 exposed port on `localhost` or something like `https://{your-tenant}.eu.auth0.com`)